Committees who carry the load of evaluation of the educational program have been listed in order below ;

 Curriculum Evaluation Committee; The task of this committee is to revise all the syllabus and examination systems through the medical faculty of Koç University.
 They then prepare a report for the Dean, in which they point out the short falls and the measures to be taken to conform to national and international criterions.
 Moreover at the end of each academic year, early each June, they prepare reports for each individual class, assessing performances and together with their proposals they submit them to the Dean.

-The committee also carries the task of tracking all forms of academic output, such as articles, posters, and presentations.
+- Carry the task of tracking all forms of academic output of our students, such as articles, oral and posters presentations

 Promoting open and candid information and discussions of career path options, providing individual coaching/counseling to create a personalized career plan with regards to the interests, values, qualifications, personalities, skills, needs, and preferences of current KUSOM students.